MaddinJay/Vocabulary-App/Releases/Readme.md

 - Counter left cards when cards are added to inbox incorrect?
 - app/files folder create automatically
 - Push Notification created in background
+- change of german text in card: old card still exists